rsdoiel/antenna/archives/2024/journalism_2024.42.md

 ---

-## UCLA women’s soccer leaves away double-header with six points after Illinois win
+## UCLA women’s soccer extends winning streak with victory against Illinois

 date: 2024-10-14, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+16 at 12:57 a.m.</em>
-The &#8220;Sunday scaries&#8221; following an away double-header can prove difficult for teams.
+The “Sunday scaries” of a pair of away matches can prove difficult for teams.
 But after a season filled with away matches like that of this past weekend, the Bruins were prepared to round out their last road trip of the season.

 <br>